gaalcaras/dotfiles-b23/README.md

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

-Sometimes software (like arara) needs to have a config file in your home directory, not a dotfile.
-If so, use the `.vsymlink` (for 'visible symlink') instead of `.symlink`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+Main difference from the original `bootstrap` script :

++ Sometimes software (like arara) needs to have a visible config file in your home directory, not a dotfile.
+  If so, use the `.vsymlink` extension (for 'visible symlink') instead of `.symlink`.
-Sometimes, you want to symlink an entire folder to a directory in your dotfiles.
++ You might want to symlink an entire folder to a directory in your dotfiles.
   You can edit the associative array in `script/folders` for that purpose.

 The bootstrap script can be run on its own, outside of the install script :
 `script/bootstrap`.